xsmsh7/Patch-Based-Transformer/README.md

 | None attention(CNN) | 29.30 | 0.881 |
 | Restormer-encoder  Patch-based-decoder   | 29.95 | 0.897 |

-Motion blurring noise have structured spatial degeneration. performance no attentention(CNN) > channel > patch-attention. patch be impacted by this kind of noise, but do pre porcess like Restormer first and do patch-attention is best.
+Motion blurring noise have structured spatial degeneration, can't cause attention wrong. performance no attentention(CNN) > channel > patch-attention. patch be impacted by this kind of noise, but do pre porcess like Restormer first and do patch-attention is best.

-Some value and evidence at [My thesis](thesis.pdf)

 ## Citation